m4iev/finding-mama/README.md

 # Finding Mama

 "Finding Mama" is a 2D adventure game created with Unity Engine.
 It's about a young child on a quest to find her mother, exploring various scenes and interacting with the environment.
-The story is kinda absurd and trash, but this is one of the early projects that I made when i learn Unity.c
+The story is kinda absurd and trash, but this is one of the early projects that I made when i learn Unity.

 ## Story